-The final building is mostly gothic in style, with a central nave which was completed in 1300, the fifteenth century Santiago Chapel, beautiful stained glass windows and eighty eight columns.
+The final building is mostly Gothic in style, with a central nave which was completed in 1300, the 15th century Santiago Chapel, beautiful stained glass windows and eighty eight columns.
 However, in a purported concession to the mosque that once stood on the site, it does contain aspects of the Mudejar style in the cloisters and the cathedral’s triforium.

 Catedral de Toledo forms a central aspect of the city and is one of its most popular sites.
-It is of both architectural and historical importance and contains many original artifacts as well as artwork by Lucas Jordan, Juan de Borgona and el Greco.
+It is of both architectural and historical importance and contains many original artifacts as well as artwork by Lucas Jordan, Juan de Borgona, el Greco, Velazquez and Goya.
 It also houses the sarcophagi of the Constable of Castile, Alvaro de Luna and his wife.
-Visitors can also see sixteenth century gilded wood depictions of scenes from the New Testament in its main chapel and scenes from the conquest of Granada in the choir stalls, created in the fifteenth century.
+Visitors can also see 16th century gilded wood depictions of scenes from the New Testament in its main chapel and scenes from the conquest of Granada in the choir stalls, created in the 15th century.